pnp/List-Formatting/view-samples/document-library-information-pane/README.md

 **1) New library view:** create a new document library "List" type view.
 You can setup it as a default view or not

-**2) Test document upload:** if your document library is empty, upload a sample document for testing, since the information pane is displayed thanks to the first row
+**2) Test document upload:** if your document library is empty, upload a sample document for testing purpose, since the landing page is displayed thanks to the first row index taken by a file stored in a SharePoint library

 **3) JSON code:** copy the JSON code available [here](./DL-Information-Pane.json) and paste it into the view formatting box (Advanced formatting mode)